Braves vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Oakland Athletics will send Mike Soroka and Paul Blackburn, respectively, to the mound when the two clubs play on Monday at Oakland-Alameda County Coliseum, at 8:07 PM ET.
+Ryan Noda and the Oakland Athletics take the field on Tuesday at Oakland-Alameda County Coliseum against Bryce Elder, who will start for the Atlanta Braves.
+First pitch is at 9:40 PM ET.

-The Braves are -250 moneyline favorites for this matchup against the Athletics (+200).
+The Braves are favored in this one, at -250, while the underdog Athletics have +200 odds to play spoiler.
 Atlanta is the run-line favorite (-2.5).
-The total is 8.5 runs for the game (with -105 odds to hit the over and -115 odds on the under).
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.